story and photos by Susan Melnyk

 When & where:

 The Cannstatter Volksfest takes place each year in Stuttgart from the end of September until the middle of October.
-Check the website below for this year’s dates.
+This year’s dates are September 27th to October 13th.
+Book your hotel rooms early!

 For more information: